4tanya/nodejs-bootcamp-exam-24_06_2021/README.md

 4. Create a database called `electric-cars`

-Application consists of two microservices: client and server parts.
+## Application consists of two microservices: client and server parts.

-1. Run seed scripts for the database, just once.
+1. Run seed script for the database, just once, using the following command:

-`npm run seed-db`
+        npm run seed-db

 2. Run the backend dev server.

-2.1 Go to the ./server/ directory.
+    2.1.
+Go to the `./server/` directory.

-2.2 Copy file .env.dist to .env and set up actual settings.
+    2.2.
+Copy file `.env.dist` to `.env` and set up actual settings.

-2.3 Run the following npm commands:
+    2.3.
+Run the following npm commands:

-`npm install`
+        npm install

-`npm run dev`
+        npm run dev

 3. Run the client dev server.

-3.1 Go to the ./client/ directory.
+    3.1.
+Go to the `./client/` directory.

-3.2 Run the following npm commands:
+    3.2.
+Run the following npm commands:

-`npm install`
+        npm install

-`npm start`
+        npm start

     Client application dev server url - http://localhost:3000/ - will be opened automatically in the default browser.

-Make sure that both dev servers are running, go to the http://localhost:3000/ and enjoy the application!
+**Make sure that both dev servers are running, go to the http://localhost:3000/ and enjoy the application!**